shieldon-io/document-translations/en/guide/codeigniter.md

 $storage =  APPPATH . '../shieldon';
 ```

-#### 3. Defind a controller for control panel.
+#### 3. Define a controller for control panel.

-We need a controller to get into Shieldon firewall controll panel, in this example, we defind a controller named `Firewall`.
+We need a controller to get into Shieldon firewall controll panel, in this example, wedefine a controller named `Firewall`.

 ```php
 class Firewall extends MY_Controller